Optimized Score Transformation for Consistent Fair Classification: Empirical Evaluation

-\paragraph{Datasets} Four datasets were used, the first three of which are standard in the fairness literature: 1) adult income, 2) ProPublica's COMPAS recidivism, 3) German credit risk, 4) Medical Expenditure Panel Survey (MEPS).
-Specifically, we used versions pre-processed by an open-source library for algorithmic fairness \cite{aif360-oct-2018}.
-To facilitate comparison with other methods, we used binary-valued protected attributes and consider gender and race for both adult and COMPAS, age and gender for German, and race for MEPS.
-Each dataset was randomly split $10$ times into training ($75\%$) and test ($25\%$) sets and all methods were subject to the same splits.
+Four data sets were used, the first three of which are standard in the fairness literature: 1) Adult Income, 2) ProPublica's COMPAS recidivism, 3) German credit risk, 4) Medical Expenditure Panel Survey (MEPS).
+Specifically, we used versions pre-processed by an open-source library for algorithmic fairness \citep{aif360-oct-2018}.
+Each data set was randomly split $10$ times into training ($75\%$) and test ($25\%$) sets and all methods were subject to the same splits.

+To facilitate comparison with other methods in Sections~\ref{sec:expt:Atest} and \ref{sec:expt:noAtest}, we used binary-valued protected attributes and consider gender and race for both adult and COMPAS, age for German, and race for MEPS.
+The resulting data set statistics are shown in Table~\ref{tab:datasets}.
+In Section~\ref{sec:expt:adult_both}, we also evaluate FST on the Adult Income data set with both gender and race as protected attributes (i.e.,~four protected groups corresponding to the combinations).